Continuous Diffusion for Mixed-Type Tabular Data: Noise implications of heterogeneous cardinalities

 \section{Noise implications of heterogeneous cardinalities}

 One distinct characteristic of mixed-type tabular data is that each categorical feature may have a different cardinality, i.e., a different number of categories.
 Below, we briefly empirically investigate how this data characteristic warrants a rethinking of diffusion noise schedules.
-We show that, under some assumptions, categorical features of higher cardinality require more added noise than lower cardinality features to remove the same amount of signal.
+We show that, under some assumptions, categorical features of lower cardinality require more added noise than higher cardinality features to remove the same amount of signal.

 Let $x_{\cat}^{(j)}$ be a single categorical feature with $C_j$ categories.
 We assume that each category $c$ has equal probability $\Pr(c) = 1/C_j$ and train a CDTD model with a fixed, linear noise schedule to learn the distribution of a single $x_{\cat}^{(j)}$.
 For each class $c \in \{1, \dots, C_j \}$, we extract the associated learned embedding $\rve_c^{(j)}$.
 For 500 timesteps $t$, linearly spaced on $[0,1]$, we derive the associated noise levels $\sigma(t)$ from the learned noise schedules and for each $\sigma(t)$, we sample 1000 noisy embeddings $\rve_c^{(j)}(t) = \rve_c^{(j)} + \sigma(t) \rvepsilon$ such that $\rvepsilon \sim \mathcal{N}(\vzero, \rmI)$.
 We input all $\rve_c^{(j)}(t)$ into the score model to compute the average (calibrated) cross-entropy (CE) loss.
 We define the remaining signal of the feature at a given $t$ as $S_c = 1 - \text{CE}_c(t)$, where $\text{CE}_c$ reflects the CE loss when using the noisy embedding for class $c$ to predict the true class.
 Lastly, we compute the overall remaining signal over all classes as $\max_c S_c$.
 Figure~\ref{fig:cardinalities} shows the result of repeating this procedure with varying $C_j$ and four-dimensional embeddings.
 As we can see, lower cardinality features, i.e., those with a low $C_j$, attain the same signal only at a higher noise levels $\sigma(t)$.
 This example of the effect of feature heterogeneity in tabular data encourages us to investigate \textit{feature-specific} noise schedules.